DebugBear/chrome-extension-list/README.md

 # List of Chrome extensions

+A list of 130,445 Chrome extensions, collected in June 2021.

+Sorted by the number of installations.

+## 2020 data

 A list of 137,345 Chrome extensions, collected in May 2020.

-Sorted by the number of installations.

 ## Example data